PAZMANY PL-2

 Key Takeaways:

-• The Pazmany PL-2 is an advanced, simplified version of the PL-1, uniquely designed for both amateur builders and use as a military trainer.
+• The PL-2 is an advanced version of the PL-1, uniquely designed for amateur builders yet also adopted as a military trainer.

-• Its construction is simplified compared to the PL-1, featuring a wider cockpit, improved canopy and fuselage lines, and the ability to use engines from 90 to 150 hp, without complex compound curves in the skin.
+• Its construction has been simplified, featuring improvements like a wider cockpit, better fuselage lines, and the ability to use engines from 90 to 150 hp.

 See a mistake?
 Contact us.